bart6o6/bart6o6/README.md

 5. Other coding / IT projects i worked on:

-	a) An AutoHotkey script to read *.spl files stored by the printer
+-	a) An AutoHotkey script to read *.spl files stored by the printer

 	Description: The script can be placed in any directory.
 It converts spl->pdf and then reads the content of the pdf and saves it to a txt file.
 	Combined with a cyclic robocopy .bat script the process was very simplified in our company.
 Now all the data from an old 				analisys program can be compared inside an Excel Power Query file.

 	repo: https://github.com/bart6o6/AHK-printer-SPL-converter

 	video overview: https://streamable.com/7stj8x

+	b) An AutoHotkey script to read *.spl files stored by the printer -

 I am familiar with: